bubblebenj/Kongreghaxe/README.md

 Status
 ======
-It is an early version, largely not tested.
+It is an early version, mostly not tested.
 At the moment only JS API is provided but AS3 (and maybe AS2) could be made from this lib quite easily.

 To Do